OmSonawane-360/AI-Prompt-Engineering-Lab/README.md

 - **Controls Detail**: Specifies intricate details, from lighting and materials to mood and composition.
 - **Unlocks Potential**: Moves beyond generic results and unlocks the unique, powerful capabilities of the model.

-The prompts below are not just examples; they are **blueprints for a process**.
-Each one is a deliberate combination of style, subject, environment, and specific details designed to produce a high-quality, targeted image.

----

 ---